After going through years of medical school – you’re an expert in medical lingo.

 That’s a long list, but try not to get overwhelmed by it.
 Each part is important to your contract.

 Regulatory Compliance is necessary if you’ll be working with government healthcare programs.
-Additionally, if your tax exempt, your compensation should be in line with the fair market value of your services.
+Additionally, if you have tax-exempt, your compensation should be in line with the fair market value of your services.
 Finally, your state may have additional compliance items that need to be in your contract.

 Written Agreement just means that you have a written contract and everything that applies to regulations, safe harbors, and your duties is disclosed in that contract.